-Summary The acc_shutdown routine tells the runtime to shut down the connection to the given accelerator device, and free up any runtime resources.
+Summary The acc_shutdown routine tells the runtime to shut down any connection to devices of the given device type, and free up any runtime resources.
 A call to acc_shutdown is functionally equivalent to a shutdown directive with the matching device type argument, as described in Section 2.14.2.